getzlab/gbm_icb_manuscript/README.md

 # gbm\_icb\_manuscript

-Code for generating figures in the Glioblastoma ICB manuscript of Ghannam et al.:
+Code for generating figures in the glioblastoma ICB manuscript of Ghannam et al.:

 > "Tumor Transcriptional Subtype is a Major Axis of Immune Checkpoint Blockade Response in Glioblastoma". _Ghannam et al.(2025)_